-The appropriate Dean/Supervisor will prepare a written response of the resolution of the complaint to the student within two (2) working days.
-A copy will be forwarded to the affected GCC employee within five (5) calendar days.
-A copy will also be provided to the SSS Associate Dean or designee to file with the original GCC Complaint Form.
+The appropriate Dean/Supervisor will prepare a written response of the resolution of the complaint to the student within four (4) working days.
+A copy will be forwarded to the affected GCC employee within five (5) working days.
+A copy will also be provided to the TSS Associate Dean or designee to file with the original GCC Complaint Form.